Kindergarten – 4th Grade

 Our lower school curriculum is balanced and integrated.
 Our purpose is to provide a nurturing environment where learning takes center stage, and where students become confident thinkers, leaders, citizens, and friends.
 As students progress toward middle school, they assume increasing responsibility for their learning as the interdisciplinary curriculum challenges and engages them in the world around them.

 - School day 8 a.m. – 3 p.m.

-The goal of the lower school language arts program at The Girls’ School is to create confident life-long readers, writers, and communicators.
+The goal of the lower school Language Arts program at The Girls’ School is to create confident life-long readers, writers, and communicators.
 The lower school curriculum uses all genres of literature to inspire and encourage emerging readers.
-Spelling and grammar skills are reinforced through daily practice and the Writers’ Workshop process.
+Spelling and grammar skills are reinforced through curriculum resources such as Write Source and Writing Workshop.
 Print writing, with emphasis on correct letter formation and pencil grip, lays the foundation for the transition to cursive writing in third grade.
 Studies include letter writing, creative writing, research projects, phonics, spelling, keyboarding and grammar skills.

 Lower School Strings